 If those suggestions don't help in reducing heel pain, your doctor may recommend the following treatments:

 - Wearing a special tube grip at night.
 This helps by keeping a slight stretch of the plantar fascia while sleeping.

 You can also consult us for Physiotherapy & Orthopaedic treatment.

-To know more follow us on Facebook, Instagram.
-You can also contact us.
+To know more follow us on Facebook, and Instagram.